Ronan-Kelley/autonCalc/README.md

 ctrl + c - clear all on screen markers

+backspace - remove the latest marker on screen

 # coaching specific controls
 backslash - set position of current marker, create and swap control to new marker that doen't connect to the current line